 The first stage is the foundation.
 You keep more of the money you make by fixing money leaks, becoming more efficient and profitable.
 Then, you protect your money with insurance and legal protection and Privatized Banking.
 Finally, you put your money to work, increasing your income with cash-flowing assets.

 Life insurance is part of Stage 2, protecting the wealth you’ve built.
 Not only does it provide the peace of mind of protection, but it can also be used as your cash flow management system.

 That’s why it’s so important to make sure the policy you use can become a cornerstone of your wealth creation.

 Indexed Universal Life is a form of universal life insurance.
 It’s a type of “permanent life insurance” that is intended to last your entire life.
-It offers flexible premiums, a death benefit, and the potential for cash value accumulation.
+It offers flexible premiums, death benefits, and the potential for cash value accumulation.

 It’s built on a chassis of annually renewable term insurance, with a cash value savings component.

-There are a variety of indices used, with the most common one being the S&P 500® Index.
+There are a variety of stock indexes used, with the most common one being the S&P 500® Index.

 Caps and Minimums

 Usually, there are caps on the growth, and minimums on losses to protect against market downturns.